ibm-cloud-docs/cloud-object-storage/replication.md

 ### Enable replication on a bucket
 {: #replication-apis-enable}

 The replication configuration is provided as XML in the body of the request.
+New requests will overwrite any existing replication rules that are present on the bucket.

 A replication configuration must include at least one rule, and can contain a maximum of 1,000.
 Each rule identifies a subset of objects to replicate by filtering the objects in the source bucket.
 To choose additional subsets of objects to replicate, add a rule for each subset.